ddiongzon001/ddiongzon001.github.io/README.md

 ## Dealan Diongzon | Portfolio
-This website is an overview of my progress of learning how to code.
+This [website](https://ddiongzon001.github.io/) shows my progress in coding.

 ## Technologies used and why
 * HTML - main language to build the portfolio page
 * CCS - main language to design and format the page
-* Bootstrap - open-source library to make the website resposive & add buttons
+* [Bootstrap](https://getbootstrap.com/) - open-source library to make the website resposive & add buttons
-* Start Bootstrap - open-source library with templates & snippets to further increase the styling
+* [Start Bootstrap](https://startbootstrap.com/) - open-source library with templates & snippets to further increase the styling
-* Font Awesome - open-source library of free to use icons & graphics to add better styling
+* [Font Awesome](https://fontawesome.com/?from=io) - open-source library of free to use icons & graphics to add better styling

 ## Credits
 * [About Me Page Reference](https://startbootstrap.com/themes/freelancer/) - Took the header and the avatar and updated to my preferences